jeckt/trainer/README.rst

    #.
 (DONE) Refactor the exercises out of the trainer class
    #.
 (DONE) Investigate using Python pickling to store exercises instead of txt
    #.
-Provide support for loading exercises via csv.
+(DONE) Provide support for loading exercises via csv.
 For ease of updating
    #.
 Provide output to text for visual inspection?
    #.
 Add ids to exercises to enable easier adding/removing